 - A self-contained composting toilet can be engineered for continuous use.
 One example is a toilet built on a 30-degree slope, where the waste gathers at the top and slowly moves down the hill.
-Every year or so, you can move the composted remains out of the bottom of the collection shoot.
+Every year or so, you can remove the composted remains out of the bottom of the collection shoot.

 2. Separating composting toilets